nnellans/terraform-guide/README.md

 - Further below, this guide will go over the `count` and `for_each` meta-arguments.
 But, for the others I would suggest reading the [documentation](https://www.terraform.io/language/modules/syntax#meta-arguments) for more information

 ### Module Notes
-- Some Resource configuration can be provided as inline blocks inside parent Resource, or as totally separate top-level resources.
+- Some Resource configuration can be provided as inline blocks inside parent Resource, or as totally separate top-level resources
   - Take Subnets for an example.
 Subnets could be defined as inline blocks on the Virtual Network resource, or Subnets could be defined as their own top-level resources
-  - For Modules, it is always preferred to use the separate top-level resources whenever possible
+  - Inside Modules, it is always preferred to use the separate top-level resources whenever possible
 - Be careful when using the file() function inside of a Module, as the path to the file can get tricky.
 Here are some special system variables that can help with this:
   - `path.module`:  references the folder where the child module is located
   - `path.root`:  references the folder of the root module